koztay/CARND_Project5/project_writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I created a file named `04_sliding_window_search.py` in order to define the parameters for what scales to search and how much overlapping windows.
+Here below the results of several parameter trials:

+**0.50 Overlap / 128x128 px window size :**
 ![alt text][image3]

+**0.75 Overlap / 128x128 px window size :**
+![alt text][image4]

+**0.50 Overlap / 64x64 px window size :**
+![alt text][image5]

+**0.75 Overlap / 64x64 px window size :**
+![alt text][image6]

+The best results were achieved by 0.75 overlap with 128x128 pixels window size.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+Not: From now on I used the `find_cars()` function from the lessons with my file `05_images_pipeline.py`.
-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on two scales `(scale=1 which means 64x64 and scale=2 which means 128x128)` using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Here are the results of example images with each scales:

+**0.75 Overlap / 128x128 px window size :**
+![alt text][image8]

+**0.75 Overlap / 64x64 px window size :**
+![alt text][image9]

+In order to optimize performance of my classifier I collected heatmaps for each scale and applied threshold for the collected heatmaps.
+Here the result of combined thresholds for each scales:

+**0.75 Overlap / Combined Scales :**
-![alt text][image4]
+![alt text][image10]

 ---

 ### Video Implementation